Charleston Peak + Griffith Peak Trail

 • Why This Hike Mattered

-Charleston + Griffith marked the turning point from training to readiness.
-It was the highest elevation we’d climbed, at the time, before Langley and Whitney, the longest continuous test of gear and fueling, and the first double-summit at altitude.
-This was where endurance training transformed into confidence — proof that TrailGenic’s system could hold up against the Sierras.
+Charleston and Griffith marked the transition from training to readiness.
+At the time, it was the highest elevation we had reached, the longest continuous test of gear and fueling, and the first successful double-summit at altitude.

 Trail Gear & Fuel